 Similarly, you are a sinner.
 You cannot atone for your past sins; you cannot change your heart.
 But God promises to do all that for you through Christ.
 You confess your sins to God and purpose to forsake them.
 Just as surely as you do this, God will fulfill His word to you.
 Therefore, do not wait to feel that you are made whole, but say, “I believe it; it is so, not because I feel it, but because God has promised.”

 There is one condition to the promise in Mark 11:24 that we pray according to the will of God.
 But it is the will of God to cleanse us from sin and to enable us to live godly lives.
 So, we may plead for the gift of forgiveness, and believe that we receive it, and thank God that we have received it.
 “There is therefore now no condemnation to them which are in Christ Jesus, who walk not after the flesh, but after the Spirit” (Romans 8:1).
+And we can be sure that any spiritual request we ask for we may receive (Matthew 7:7).

 Now that you are forgiven, walk with Him day by day and ask Him to give you His Spirit and keep you by His grace.
 The apostle says, “As ye have therefore received Christ Jesus the Lord, so walk ye in Him” (Colossians 2:6).